climateinteractive/enroads-guide/docs/guide/background.rst

 -  “Emissions are stabilized, so why is temperature or CO\ :sub:`2` concentration still going up?”

- **To illustrate this point:** See the ‘CO\ :sub:`2` Emissions and Removals’ graph in and explore the Bathtub dynamics, below.
+**To illustrate this point:** See the ‘CO\ :sub:`2` Emissions and Removals’ and 'CO\ :sub:`2` Concentration' graphs in a scenario where CO\ :sub:`2` emissions stabilize.
 Even though CO\ :sub:`2` emissions (in red below) have flattened, CO\ :sub:`2` concentrations (in blue on the right below) continue to increase.

 |image30|

-And similarly, below, in a different (and much more stringent) scenario, even though CO\ :sub:`2` concentration levels, temperature change increases.
+Similarly, in a much more stringent scenario where CO\ :sub:`2` concentration stabilizes, temperature change continues to increase.

 |image31|

+To understand more about stocks, flows, and the bathtub framing below, watch `our video <https://www.youtube.com/watch?v=nRlYGDBGcRA>`_ as part of our `Climate Leader <https://staging.climateinteractive.org/programs/the-climate-leader/>`_ learning series.

 .. image:: ../images/background_images/bathtub.png
    :scale: 75